ginestra/sport-viz-experiment/README.md

 ## Deployment

-This project can be deployed to several platforms:
+This project is configured for deployment on Vercel.

-### Vercel (Recommended)
+### Vercel

 1. Push your code to GitHub
 2. Import your repository at [vercel.com](https://vercel.com)
-3. Vercel will automatically detect the Vite configuration
+3. Vercel will automatically detect the Vite configuration from `vercel.json`
 4. Deploy with one click

-The `vercel.json` file is already configured.

-### Netlify

-1. Push your code to GitHub
-2. Import your repository at [netlify.com](https://netlify.com)
-3. Netlify will use the `netlify.toml` configuration
-4. Deploy with one click

-### GitHub Pages

-1. Go to your repository Settings → Pages
-2. Select "GitHub Actions" as the source
-3. The workflow (`.github/workflows/deploy.yml`) will automatically build and deploy on pushes to `main`

-Note: Update the `base` path in `vite.config.js` if your repository name is different from `sport-viz-experiment`.
+Future pushes to the `main` branch will automatically trigger deployments.

 ## Project Structure